LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 table = db.open_table(table_name)

-• If the vector column uses the default name vector and contains more than 256 vectors, a vector index using IVF-PQ with L2 distance metric will be automatically generated.
-You do not need to call create_index to have the vector index created in this case.
+• If your vector column is named vector and contains more than 256 vectors, an IVF_PQ index with L2 distance is automatically created

-• When cosine is selected as the distance metric, the search results will compute cosine distances, which range from 0 (identical vectors) to 2 (maximally dissimilar vectors).
+• When using cosine similarity, distances range from 0 (identical vectors) to 2 (maximally dissimilar)

-We provide the list_indices() and index_stats() APIs to check index status.
+Use list_indices() and index_stats() to check index status.
 The index name is formed by appending “_idx” to the column name.
-Note that list_indices() will not return any information until the index has fully ingested and indexed all available data.
+Note that list_indices() only returns information after the index is fully built.
+To wait until all data is fully indexed, you can specify the wait_timeout parameter on create_index() or call wait_for_index() on the table.

 import time